DonczewLab/ChEC-Seq_Analysis/README.md

 All parameters and module versions are specified in `config/config.yml`

 **Key fields include**:
+- `use_trim_galore`: true or false (default = false) set to true to use Trim Galore instead of BBDuk
+- `use_filtering`: true or false (default = true) set to false to skip `alignmentSieve` filtering
 - `scer_genome`: path to the **S. cerevisiae** Bowtie2 index
 - `spikein_genome`: path to the **Spike In** Bowtie2 index (e.g., S. pombe)
 - `bbmap_ref`: adapter sequence reference for BBDuk
 - `binSize`: bin size for coverage generation
-- `fastqc, bowtie2, samtools, deeptools, bedtools, ucsc, python`: module versions for HPC
+- `fastqc, bowtie2, samtools, deeptools, bedtools, trim_galore, bbduk, ucsc, python, R`: module versions for HPC

 **Changing Genomes**
 + If using a different spike-in (e.g. *D. melanogaster*), just update the relevant Bowtie2 index and references in `config.yml`.